IamAbhinav03/Green_V3/README.md

 * **How our web-app is built?**
 	* **Backend**
 		* Our project is made using the Django framework and currently hosted locally.
+We chose django for scaling the app easily in the future.
 	* **UI/UX**
 		* We have made the UI of the app using a online website builder.
 We then exported those codes and integrated it with the Django Backend.
 	*  **Database**
 		* Postgress
 	* **AI Model**
-		* For detecting the waste materials, we have trained a ResNet model using the Pytorch framework.
+		* For detecting the waste materials, we have trained a ResNet-50 model, a convolution neural network that classifies images into 6 categories(Paper, plastic, cardboard, metal, glass, organic) using the Pytorch framework.
 The model was trained on [Garbage classification Dataset](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification) from kaggle.
 The current model has an accuracy of 95% on the test dataset.

+* **How does it works**
+	* The model predicts the waste material in the given image, compares it with the resource list on the web applciation, and picks the correct suggestion.
+Suggestions in the form of links to articles and videos regarding waste management are also shared by the model.
+The model can be used as a web application with people from muncipalites(admin) having access to it.
+Currently it's hosted locally.
+We are planning to host it in aws in the future.